 Depending on the age of the children and ratio guidelines, a child care worker may have up to 12 kids they’re responsible for at one time.
 There’s no time for indecisiveness!
 If kids are fighting or misbehaving, a decisive teacher can curtail the issues quickly, rather than letting things get out of hand.
 And that means a safer environment for the children.
 Kids also pick up on indecisiveness quickly.
-If they sense someone is unsure of themself, it could lead to problems.
+If they sense someone is unsure of themselves, it could lead to problems.

-3. Certifications in key areas
+3. Certifications in Key Areas

-Early childhood education
+Early childhood education degree

 A degree in early childhood education is a big bonus to see on any child care worker’s resume.
-Having degreed teachers on staff will stand out to families and could potentially boost enrollment.
+Having such teachers on staff will stand out to families and could potentially boost enrollment.
 As an employer, you can stand out and retain these kinds of qualified candidates by offering tools to your child care workers to simplify and streamline education and development.
-Child care management softwa allows teachers to plan weekly lessons, manage curricula and assess children’s developmental progress.
+Child care management software allows teachers to plan weekly lessons, manage curricula and assess children’s developmental progress.
 Your facility can also easily stay aligned with early learning frameworks through pre-loaded standards for all 50 states.

 Children with special needs require dedicated care and consideration.
 Additional certifications in this area can mean the world to a parent with a child struggling with learning or development challenges.
 A candidate who not only has a degree in early childhood education, but also a focus in special needs, may be of great value to your facility.
 If you’re a child care worker looking to find great early education degree programs, check out this handy list.